jacksonrayhamilton/wordlist-english/EXAMPLES.md

 ## Notes

 Words originate from the SCOWL project which organizes them according to their frequency, into lists of different “sizes.”
 Words from list “Size: 10” appear most frequently in English usage, whereas words from list “Size: 70” appear least frequently.
-(All the sizes included are: 10, 20, 35, 40, 50, 55, 60, 70.)
+All the sizes included are: 10, 20, 35, 40, 50, 55, 60, 70

 Here are some additional notes from the SCOWL authors regarding these sizes:

 > Size 35 is the recommended small size, 50 the medium and 70 the large.
 Size 70 and below contains words found in most dictionaries.

 > For spell checking I recommend using size 60.
 This size is the largest size that I am fairly confident does not contain any misspellings or invalid words.
 In addition an effort is made to exclude valid yet problematic words (such as “calender”) from the 60 size that are likely to be a misspelling of a more common word.
 The 70 size is reasonable for those wanting a larger list and don’t mind a few errors.

 ## Size: 10

+Examples of words found _only_ in this size:

 ```
 attempt base borrows clever cold concerned contribution decide deletes